 Hazel was sacked from her first job at a chemist because she was pregnant, and it wouldn’t have created a “good image” according to her boss.

+Michelle takes us through her experiences of looking for work.
 Compared to now with the internet, job hunting was a lot more direct, hand-writing letters and going directly to places of work to let employers know what you’re capable of.

 Ann’s first teaching job in Fife was at a primary school, however she was forced to take an employment break due to the birth of her first child – having a big impact on her future job hunt.